Rapscallions

 “He needs a doctor!”
 Leslie woofed.

 Even Lt.
-Vonn pulled herself away from the circle of puppies and kittens watching the GCT — now a bulgy frog creature, slick and shiny with wet amphibious skin.
+Vonn pulled herself away from the circle of puppies and kittens watching the GCT, which was now a bulgy frog creature, slick and shiny with wet amphibious skin.

 “The captain?” the chicken bocked.
 “That big fluffy thing is this scrawny pink thing’s father?”